-1. The compliance fee should properly reflect the necessary direct operational management and administrative costs of managing collections incurred by schemes.
+1. The compliance fee should include a flat-rate that properly reflects the necessary direct operational management and administrative costs of managing collections incurred by schemes.

 The costs of managing physical WEEE collections consist not only of the actual collection and treatment costs, but also of a number of direct resource and operational management costs which are necessarily incurred by compliance schemes in order to properly carry out collections.
 If the compliance fee does not include an allowance for these costs then the perception will be that the cost of the fee will be lower than the actual costs likely to be incurred by schemes.
 This would result in insufficient encouragement for schemes to meet their collection target without using the fee.